 Here is your ultimate guide to the top things to do in Glacier National Park.
-Including magical scenic drives, crystal clear lakes, wildlife, and over 700 miles of hiking trails!
+It includes magical scenic drives, crystal clear lakes, wildlife, and over 700 miles of hiking trails!
 This National Park truly has something for everyone.

 Glacier National Park, Kalispell, or Whitefish.
 All of these terms are often used to describe the same general area in Montana.
 Regardless of which name you hear, it’s worth going to!